aai-institute/tfl-training-rl/README.md

     This will also rebuild the jupyter-book based notebook documentation that was originally found in the `html` directory.

+6. In case you experience some issues with the rendering when using docker make sure to add the docker user to xhost.
+So run on your local machine:

+xhost +SI:localuser:docker_user

+and run docker like:

+docker run -p 8888:8888 -it --env DISPLAY=$DISPLAY --net=host --privileged --volume /tmp/.X11-unix:/tmp/.X11-unix  training_rl bash

 Note that there is some non-trivial logic in the entrypoint that may collide with mounting volumes to paths directly inside `/home/jovyan/training_rl`.
 If you want to do that,